dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-calendar-items-in-pst-file/_index.md

 1. Browse the Calendar folder.
 1. Get the contents of the Calendar folder to get the message collection.
 1. Loop through the message collection.
-1. Call PersonalStorage.ExtractMessage() method to get the contact information in the MapiCalendar class.
+1. Call PersonalStorage.extract_message() method to get the contact information in the MapiCalendar class.
-1. Call the MapiCalendar.Save() method to save the calendar item to disk in ICS format.
+1. Call the MapiCalendar.save() method to save the calendar item to disk in ICS format.

 The program below loads a PST file from disk and saves all the calendar items in ICS format.
 The ICS files can then be used in any other program that can load the standard ICS calendar file.
 Opened in Microsoft Outlook, an ICS file looks like the one in the below screenshot.